 How is gene editing currently used in agriculture and horticulture?

 According to available information, there are two crops currently authorised for commercial distribution that use GE technology and are not regulated as GMOs: Calyno, a healthier oil (high oleic, low linolenic resulting in reduced trans-fatty acids associated with cardiovascular disease) is produced from a variety of gene-edited soybean and has been on the US market since 2019.
-And in December 2020, Japan authorised a genome-edited tomato with higher levels of a blood pressure-lowering compound, with seed distribution planned for spring/summer 2021 and voluntarily labelled as GE.
+And in December 2020, Japan authorised a genome-edited tomato with higher levels of a blood pressure-lowering compound.
+The Sicilian Rouge High GABA tomato is now on sale and is voluntarily labelled as GE.
 Products in the next few years from technology company Calyxt are likely to include a high-fibre wheat and a reduced-browning potato.

 What possible applications are there for gene editing in farming?

 There are gene-editing applications in 46 different crop species, with rice, tobacco, tomato, maize, wheat and soybean among the most cited.
-A very broad range of products with market-oriented traits are being developed, and not only those with agronomic traits - such as yield and disease resistance - but also ones with consumer-facing traits, such as lower allergenicity, high anti-oxidant, longer shelf life, vitamin enhanced.
+A very broad range of products with market-oriented traits are being developed, and not only those with agronomic traits - such as yield and disease resistance - but also foods with consumer-facing traits, such as lower allergenicity, reduced contaminants, high anti-oxidant, longer shelf life, vitamin enhanced, heart-healthy.
 There are also those with climate-resilience traits, such as drought and salt tolerance.
-In livestock, genome editing applications being developed in research include: porcine reproductive and respiratory syndrome virus (PRRSV) and African swine flu resistance in pigs; bTB resistance in cattle; mastitis resistance; hornless cattle; chickens that cannot spread bird flu; elimination of milk allergen; increase lean muscle.

 Why does the NFU support gene editing?